As we near the end of the year, charities will make their big fourth quarter push to drum up contributions.

 The donation process takes only 8-10 minutes.
 The intake process, which involves identification and a questionnaire, can take longer.
 Afterwards, you rest for 10-15 minutes to make sure you aren't light headed.
 They often give you cookies and a drink!

 As for recovery, your body replenishes the plasma in your blood within 24 hours.
 The red blood cells are replenished in 4-6 weeks.
+If you're interested, check out or list of the highest paying plasma centers.

 Register as an Organ Donor